The Federal Work Study (FWS) Program is a federally funded financial aid program that enables a student to work part-time while attending school.

 - Keep track of your gross earnings to make sure you do not exceed your Federal Work Study award.
 It is the responsibility of the student and supervisor to keep track of earnings.

-NOTE: You are not permitted to begin working until you have fulfilled the onboarding requirements and receive an email with your official start date.
+NOTE: You are not permitted to begin working until you have fulfilled the onboarding requirements and receive an email with your official start date from Student Employment.

 Hours and Pay Rates